 Azure Multi-Factor Authentication helps safeguard access to data and applications while meeting user demand for a simple sign-in process.
 It delivers strong authentication with a range of easy verification options—phone call, text message, or mobile app notification—allowing users to choose the method they prefer.

-Azure Multi-Factor Authentication helps protect your business with security monitoring and machine learning-based reports that identify inconsistent log-in patterns.
-Real-time alerts notify your IT department of suspicious account credentials, to help mitigate potential threats.
+Multi-Factor Authentication helps protect your business with security monitoring and machine-learning-based reports that identify inconsistent sign-in patterns.
+To help mitigate potential threats, real-time alerts notify your IT department of suspicious account credentials.

-Use Azure Multi-Factor Authentication Server on premises to help secure VPNs, Microsoft Active Directory Federation Services, Microsoft IIS web applications, Remote Desktop, and other remote access applications using RADIUS, and LDAP authentication.
-Turn on Multi-Factor Authentication in Azure Active Directory to add the extra verification step all of your cloud-based applications and services.
+Use Multi-Factor Authentication Server on your premises to help secure VPNs, Microsoft Active Directory Federation Services, IIS web applications, Remote Desktop, and other remote access applications using RADIUS and LDAP authentication.
+Turn on Multi-Factor Authentication in Azure Active Directory to add an extra verification step to all of your cloud-based applications and services.

-Azure Multi-Factor Authentication adds an additional layer of security to your Azure administrator account at no additional cost.
-When turned on, you’ll need to confirm your identity to spin up a virtual machine, manage storage, or use other Azure services.
+Multi-Factor Authentication adds a layer of security to your Azure administrator account at no additional cost.
+When turned on, you need to confirm your identity to spin up a virtual machine, manage storage, or use other Azure services.

-Using the Software Development Kit (SDK), you can also integrate Azure Multi-Factor Authentication into your application’s sign-in or transaction processes, leveraging your application’s existing user database.
+Using the SDK, you can also integrate Multi-Factor Authentication into your application’s sign-in or transaction processes, leveraging your application’s existing user database.